-- Dogs in Advanced Training would normally be dropped off at the relevant training centre and collected on scheduled days. - On average, each of our dogs will be required to be at the centre for training three days a week.
-Depending on the dog's stage of training and the trainer's availability this could be more or less. - Dropping off in the morning is ideally no earlier than 8:30am and all dogs are required to be collected no later than 5:00pm.
-We can be flexible so please speak with your Advanced Trainer if you are finding this difficult. - Dogs may not need to be trained at the relevant training centre on consecutive days or for full days, but we will always endeavor to help accommodate your work schedules or other commitments you have.
+- Dogs in Assistance Dog Training would normally 🔐 An Assistance Dog Trainer may liaise with be dropped off at the relevant training centre and collected on scheduled days. - On average, each of our dogs will be required to be at the centre for training three days a week.
+Depending on the dog's stage of training and the trainer's availability this could be more - Dropping off in the morning is between 7.30am - 9.30am and all dogs are required to be collected 4.30pm - 6:00pm.
+We can be flexible so please speak with your Assistance Dog Trainer if you are finding this - Dogs may not need to be trained at the relevant training centre on consecutive days or for full days, but we will always endeavor to help accommodate your work schedules or other commitments you have.
 For example, you may work in an office Monday, Tuesday, Wednesday but work from home Thursday and Friday, if this was the case we can aim to have your dog in training on days you would be in the office.

-- An Advanced Trainer may liaise with you and collect, work and return your dog to your home, if appropriate and convenient. - Dogs in training may not need to visit the training centre every week, however you will know this in advance. - When your dog doesn't need to go to the training centre, we may ask you to work them on some specific tasks to continue giving mental stimulation, as well as involve you with any relevant training. - Your dog may be able to be left for up to four hours during the day; this is dependent on each dog and will require building up from a shorter period of time in the first instance. - Trainers will schedule one-to-one support time with you to help you develop your skills with care and training requirements, as well as giving you the opportunity to discuss any challenges that you or your dog might be experiencing. - More information on car loading can be found on page 18.
+- you and collect, work and return your dog to your home, if appropriate and convenient. - Dogs in training may not need to visit the training centre every week, however you will know this in advance. - When your dog doesn't need to go to the training centre, we may ask you to work them on some specific tasks to continue giving mental stimulation, as well as involve you with any relevant training. - Your dog may be able to be left for up to four hours during the day; this is dependent on each dog and will require building up from a shorter period of time in the first instance. - Trainers will schedule one-to-one support time with you to help you develop your skills with care and training requirements, as well as giving you the opportunity to discuss any challenges that you or your dog might be experiencing. - More information on car loading can be found on page 18.